 You can also check your refund status online at the IRS website (www.irs.gov).
-Go to "Where's My Refund?"
+Go to "Get Your Refund Status."
 You'll need your Social Security number, filing status, and exact whole dollar amount of your refund.

 If you filed your return on or before April 15 and don't receive your refund until after May 31, the IRS must pay you interest.

-If you never get a refund, it may have been intercepted to pay any of the following:
+If you never get a refund, it might have been intercepted to pay any of the following:

-In these situations, you are supposed to be notified in writing, but don't count on it.
+In these situations, you're supposed to be notified in writing, but don't count on it.